particle-iot/docs/src/content/reference/firmware.md

 detachInterrupt(pin);
 ```

+*Parameters:*

-`pin` is the pin number of the interrupt to disable.
+- `pin` is the pin number of the interrupt to disable.

 ### interrupts()